Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Notation and Estimands for the Bipartite Setting

-In the bipartite context, \cite{zigler_bipartite_2020} introduced the notion of a ``key associated'' interventional unit for each outcome unit in the bipartite network, that is, a 1:many mapping of interventional units to the outcome units.
-Specifically, denote with $\jstar$ the interventional unit that is key-associated to the $i^{th}$ outcome unit, for $i=1,2,\ldots,n$.
+We use the structure of the bipartite network, specified with $T$, to outline several relevant notions for how two units could interfere with one another in the bipartite setting.
+The most basic notion would be that any $(i,j)$ pair of outcome-interventional units interfere if $t_{ij}>0$.
+Thus, treatments applied to an outcome unit's interfering interventional units will comprise a notion of ``neighborhood'' treatment.
+Additionally, two outcome units $(i,i')$ can interfere if they share an interfering interventional unit, that is, $t_{ij}>0$ and $t_{i'j}>0$ for at least one $j$.
+We refer to such $(i,i')$ as having overlapping interference sets.
+Analogously, two interventional units $(j,j')$ have overlapping interference sets if $t_{ij}>0$ and $t_{ij'}>0$ for at least one $i$, that is, if they share a interfering outcome unit.
+These distinctions will be important when formalizing different types of confounding.

+To define a notion of ``individual'' treatment, the approach here is to first identify a single interventional unit that might be particularly relevant for each outcome unit, and then follow similar reasoning to that outlined in \cite{forastiere_identification_2021} and \cite{karwa_systematic_2018} for the case of a network or graph defined on one type of observational unit.
+For each of $i=1,2,\ldots,n$ outcome units, denote the ``key associated'' interventional with $\jstar$ \citep{zigler_bipartite_2021}.
 For the present investigation, $\jstar$ will be the power plant that is most influential (as determined by HyADS) for the $i^{th}$ ZIP code (specific definition deferred until Section \ref{sec:analysis}).
-With definition of the key-associated unit, we define the key-associated treatment variable for each outcome unit, $Z_i=S_{\jstar}$, pertaining to the intervention status of the key-associated interventional unit.
-For example, in the power plant investigation, $Z_i$ will denote whether the power plant most influential for the $i^{th}$ ZIP code had a scrubber installed for at least half of 2005.
 Note that, in general, the definition of the key associated interventional unit for the $i^{th}$ outcome unit need not be a function of $T$.
 For example, $\jstar$ could be alternatively defined as the power plant that is geographically closest to the $i^{th}$ ZIP code.

+Combining each outcome unit's key-associated interventional unit with the above notion of the outcome unit's neighborhood will support definition of functions of treatments on the network to encode assumptions about the interference mechanism in order to: a) reduce the number of potential outcomes required to answer relevant scientific questions and b) define causal estimands that can provide answers to those questions.
+This has been referred, as in \cite{karwa_systematic_2018}, as specifying an ``exposure model'' to specify how the treatments of those in the interference set impact outcomes of an index unit, and is similar to the ``exposure mapping'' of \cite{aronow_estimating_2017}.